 Recorder regains its focus by the conclusion, as the fate of Marion’s collection is discussed.
 By then, the historical value of Marion’s work has been thoroughly argued, but director Wolf is smart enough to leave it up to viewers to decide whether or not the single-minded means are justified by the overwhelmingly extensive end.

-Recorder: The Marion Stokes Project opens today at the Landmark Nuart Theater in Los Angeles.
+Recorder: The Marion Stokes Project opened in November at the Landmark Nuart Theater in Los Angeles.
+It is now available on home video.

 More Pop Culture Beast – Movies: